 An example of high degree of portability is the class of models of DNA replication and synthesis.
 A component of such class of models that has a history of successes in being 'repurposed' is DNA polymerase.
-This enzyme is essential for DNA replication because it can synthetize molecules of DNA.
+This enzyme is essential for DNA replication because it can synthetize molecules of DNA from deoxyribonucleotides.
 DNA polymerase performs its function across many contexts, and this is why its properties may be exploited virtually anywhere.
-The component 'DNA polymerase' is highly portable because the enzyme has been identified (it is real), it is required anytime there is cell division (in the sense that it is compatible with a great deal of experimental system biologists use because such systems include cells that can potentially undergo cell division) and it is accessible.
+The component 'DNA polymerase' is highly portable because the enzyme has been 'identified' (i.e. it is real), it is required anytime there is cell division (i.e. it is compatible with almost every experimental system biologists use) and it is accessible.
 Arthur Kornberg identified the enzyme in the 1950s.
-Among the other applications, DNA polymerase has been 'repurposed' by Kary Mullis to develop the so-called polymerase chain reaction (PCR) (Rabinow [1996]).
+Among the other applications, DNA polymerase has been 'repurposed' by Kary Mullis to develop the socalled polymerase chain reaction (PCR) (Rabinow 1996).
 Mullis in the 1980s was working for Cetus Corporation to develop an efficient technique to isolate and identify a specific sequence of DNA.
 PCR can amplify a targeted DNA molecule over several orders of magnitude, and this can aid the analysis of a targeted molecule.
-What has been 'ported' of the model of DNA polymerase is its capacity to synthesize DNA molecules; in Mullis' own words 'I did not see why one could not use the enzyme DNA polymerase' ([1990], p.
-57).
-Interestingly, Mullis presented the protocol to Lederberg in 1984, and Lederberg admitted that Kornberg and he 'had considered the notion that the enzyme could somehow be harnessed to make large quantities of DNA.
-They had not figured out exactly how to do it, however' (Mullis [1990], p.
-65).
+What has been 'ported' of the model of DNA polymerase is its capacity to synthesize DNA molecules; in Mullis' own words "I did not see why one could not use the enzyme DNA polymerase" (1990, p 57).
+Interestingly, Mullis presented the protocol to Lederberg in 1984, and Lederberg admitted that Kornberg and he "had considered the notion that the enzyme could somehow be harnessed to make large quantities of DNA.
+They had not figured out exactly how to do it, however" (Mullis 1990, p 65).
 In other words, the issue is how to control certain components and their function in another context, and this was most of Mullis' work.
 To generalize this point, the important thing about 'resituating' is to be able to control the activity of a component in a novel context.

-&lt;sup>18 Being a portable model is not a yes-or-no quality; being portable is a matter of degree
+17 Being a portable model is not a yes-or-no quality; being portable is a matter of degree